RV Camping near Brandon, VT

 Navigating mountain roads requires careful planning, particularly for larger RVs approaching some of the steeper campgrounds.
 Cell service varies significantly throughout the region, with several reviewers mentioning spotty coverage at Lake Bomoseen KOA and better connectivity at parks closer to larger towns.
-Dump stations are available at most parks, though Branbury State Park's facilities received mixed reviews.
-Many campgrounds in the area close after mid-October, with Lake Bomoseen KOA and Dorset RV Park typically operating through October's end.
+Dump stations are available at most RV campgrounds in the area, though Branbury State Park's facilities received mixed reviews.
+Many campgrounds close after mid-October, with Lake Bomoseen KOA and Dorset RV Park typically operating through October's end.
 Pet policies differ between locations—Dorset RV Park welcomes pets while some state park campgrounds have restrictions.
 Propane refill services can be found at several RV parks, with Dorset RV Park and Lake Bomoseen KOA both offering on-site sales according to their amenity listings.

 1. Lake George Escape Campground